 (f) details of every licence, right of exclusive use and enjoyment, or special privilege granted, and still in operation, or proposed to be granted to the purchaser or any other person in relation to the common property.

-[Section 69B inserted by No. 58 of 1995 s.
+[Section 69B inserted: No. 58 of 1995 s.
 63.]

 69C.
 Vendor to inform purchaser of full particulars of notifiable variation